FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/local-deployment.rst

 FAIR Data Point uses repositories to store the metadata.
 By default, it uses the in-memory store, which means that the data is lost after the FDP is stopped.

-In this example, we will configure Blazegraph as a triple store.
+In this example, we will configure GraphDB as a triple store.
 See :ref:`Triple Stores <triple-stores>` for other repository options.

 If we don't have it already, we need to create a new file ``application.yml``.
 We will use this file to configure the repository and mount it as a read-only volume to the ``fdp`` container.
 This file can be used for other configuration, see :ref:`Advanced Configuration <advanced-configuration>` for more details.